 2. Quality and modernity of diagnostic equipment.

-4. The presence of neoplasms, bleeding, manifestations.
+4. Presence of neoplasms, bleeding, ulcerations.

 5. The need to carry out other procedures: biopsy, cauterization, microsurgery.

-Post-survey period
+Post-examination period

 Loading...Loading...